mukhal/fairseq-tagging/README.md

    a [Fairseq](https://github.com/pytorch/fairseq) fork :fork_and_knife: adapted for sequence tagging/labeling tasks (NER, POS Tagging, etc)

 ## Motivation
 Fairseq is a great library to build sequence-to-sequence models.
 Unfortunately, it does not support sequence labeling tasks, and you will need to treat the task as seq2seq to make use of Fairseq.
-This will deprive you of fine-tuning pre-trained models such as RoBERTa XLM-R and BERT and will require you to nedlessly train an extra decoder network.
+This will deprive you of fine-tuning pre-trained models such as RoBERTa XLM-R and BERT and will require you to needlessly train an extra decoder network.
 I adapted Fairseq here for these tasks so that one is able to utilize the full power of fairseq when training on these tasks.